MARTHA

 Palitoy Pippa doll photo story published on Instagram alongside Powerpoint eLearning videos on YouTube.

-I choose to show my work largely digitally.
-Latest images from my trashion project can be viewed on my daily Instagram feed @smallditch
+Latest images from the Smallditch trashion project can be viewed daily on Instagram @smallditch

 Collaborations/Commissions